-PEP is available free on the NHS but it is only given to people who meet national guidelines about its use.
-These guidelines help doctors decide who might be offered PEP and in which circumstances.
+Post-exposure prophylaxis (PEP) is available for free on the NHS but it is only given to people who meet national guidelines about its use.
+These guidelines help doctors decide who might be offered PEP and under which circumstances.

 The best place to go for PEP is a sexual health (GUM) clinic or an HIV clinic.
-These are usually open only during the week and only during office hours.
-If you need PEP over the weekend or during a public holiday the best place to go is the Accident and Emergency (A&E) department of a hospital.
-A&E departments never close but there is no guarantee that an A&E will agree to give someone PEP.
+These are usually only open during the week and only during office hours.
+If you need PEP over the weekend, outside of office hours or during a public holiday the best place to go is the Accident and Emergency (A&E) department of a hospital.
+A&E departments never close but there is no guarantee that an A&E doctor will agree to give someone PEP.
 PEP is not usually available from GPs (family doctors).

 Find your nearest sexual health clinic.